Volunteering for CAP

 - Work as part of a team under the direction of the designated team leader and the Director of the CAP program

-- Present 2-3 ninety-minute classroom workshops monthly, October – early June, for one school year
+- Present 2-3 classroom workshops monthly, October – early June, a commitment of 5-7.5 hours a month

 - Attend 2-3 In-Service trainings during the school year